ghiscoding/multiple-select-vanilla/README.md

   browser/
     multiple-select.js              # ESM build, use with: window.multipleSelect
     multiple-select.cjs             # CJS (CommonJS) build, use with: window.multipleSelect
-  cjs/
-    multiple-select.cjs             # CJS (CommonJS), use with: require() esm/
-    multiple-select.js              # ESM, use with: import from locales/
+  locales/
     multiple-select-all-locales.cjs # all-in-1 locales as CJS
     multiple-select-all-locales.js  # all-in-1 locales as ESM